-Qualifying and Preliminary Examination (QPE)
+Qualifying Examination (QE) and Preliminary Examination (PE)

-A student must pass an oral qualifying and preliminary examination.
-This examination will be conducted by a faculty committee.
-The examination is to assess a student’s understanding of the research topic; progress towards solving the research problem; and plan to achieve the goal of the thesis research.
-The student will propose a committee consisting of at least three faculty members to be approved by the ISTD graduate committee chair or pillar head to examine the student.
+A student must pass an oral QE and an oral PE.
+The examinations will be conducted by a faculty committee.
+The examinations are to assess a student’s understanding of the research topic; progress towards solving the research problem; and plan to achieve the goal of the thesis research.
+The student will propose at least two faculty members, in addition to the advisor(s), to be approved by the ISTD graduate committee chair or pillar head to examine the student.
 The student’s advisor will be a member of the committee.
 At least half of the chosen committee members should be research ISTD faculty.
 The graduate committee chair or pillar head will appoint the Chair to the committee.
-At the end of a student’s oral exam the committee could make one of the following three recommendations: Pass (with minor), Fail with one additional chance, and Fail.
-In the event a second chance is available, the student must re-appear for the exam before the end of the following term.
-A student failing the oral exam may not continue the PhD programme.
+At the end of a student’s oral examination the committee could make one of the following three recommendations: Pass, Fail with one additional chance, and Fail.
+In the event a second chance is available, the student must re-appear for the examination before the end of the following term.
+A student failing the oral examinations may not continue the PhD programme.

-The student will propose a committee consisting of at least three faculty members to be approved by the ISTD graduate committee chair or pillar head to examine the thesis.
-The graduate committee chair or pillar head will appoint the Chair to the committee.
+The student will propose a Thesis Examination Committee (TEC) consisting of at least two faculty members, in addition to the advisor(s), to be approved by the ISTD graduate committee chair or pillar head to examine the thesis.
+At least half of the chosen committee members should be research ISTD faculty.
+The graduate committee chair or pillar head will appoint the Chair to the TEC.
+The main advisor MUST propose 3 external names (outside of SUTD) for the graduate committee to select ONE External TEC member to examine the thesis.
+The main advisor may propose 3 additional names for each additional External TEC member.
 The student will be required to defend her/his work in an oral examination.
-The committee will consist of the student’s advisor.
-At least half of the chosen committee members should be research ISTD faculty.
-The committee may include an optional addition of up to two external qualified faculty.
-A student must have met SUTD’s PhD requirements, completed the course requirement with a minimum overall GPA of 3.5 out of 5, passed the QPE, the oral defence to be able to quality for the PhD degree.
+A student must have met SUTD’s PhD requirements, completed the course requirements with a minimum overall GPA of 3.5 out of 5.0, passed the QE and PE, and the oral defence to be able to quality for the PhD degree.